raphaelmansuy/tutorials/07_agent/01_chapter.md

 2. The decision points where human judgment is required
 3. The data sources that inform those decisions
 4. The potential impact of 10x faster processing
+5. Which ADK agent type would be most appropriate (LLM, Workflow, or Custom)

 Keep this use case in mind as we build your ADK expertise - you'll implement it as your final project.